DrozmotiX/ioBroker.tado/README.md

 [![Donate](https://raw.githubusercontent.com/DrozmotiX/ioBroker.tado/main/admin/button.png)](http://paypal.me/DutchmanNL)

 ## Breaking changes in v0.3.x
+Recommendation: If possible, delete old adapter installation first or delete all states so that no unsupported states keep in the installation.
 Upgrade from 0.2.x to v0.3.x includes a technical re-factioring with breaking changes.
 Some states changed there name/path, e.g.

 | v0.2.x | v0.3.x |